mxm381/BigData_OCID/README.md

 ### 3) Access the data:

+3.1 Enable Port 3000 in the Firewall-Settings of your VM (e.g. in GCloud console)

-3.1 Visit the website at: [IP-Adress of VM]:3000
+3.2 Visit the website at: [IP-Adress of VM]:3000

 ### Runtime